Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

-## 9. Additional stuff to install when CRAN Mac binary packages are not available
+## 9. More stuff to install when CRAN Mac binary packages are not available

 CRAN has a tradition of making Mac binary packages available at the last minute